Benone

 A short walk leads to Benone Strand, seven miles of beach and sand dunes on the north coast of Northern Ireland between Castlerock and the Magilligan peninsula, most of the distance between the mouth of the River Bann and Lough Foyle.
 It is one of the longest beaches in Northern Ireland, and recipient of the European Blue Flag and Seaside Award.

 Railway access

-The Belfast-Derry railway line run by Northern Ireland Railways connects to Castlerock which is a walk over the Downhill Tunnels and Mussenden Temple to Downhill.
+The Belfast-Derry railway line connects to Castlerock station which is a walk over the Downhill Tunnels and Mussenden Temple to Downhill.
+From Castlerock, westwards trains go to Bellarena and Derry~Londonderry, and eastwards trains go to Coleraine and ultimately Belfast Grand Central.

-Castlerock: trains connect Londonderry and Bellarena in the west and east to Coleraine and branch to Portush and onwards to Belfast Central and Belfast Great Victoria Street railway station.